One of the biggest tips that I can share is the practise of staying dry in Florida!

 Plastic bags are great as you can use them during a rain storm to protect your belongings, but also great for after the rain to store your umbrella or ponchos.

 I don’t bring this up without having experienced it first-hand.
-During my July trip, I wore sandals all week because it rained every single afternoon/evening…and it was a pain in the neck!
+During a July trip, I wore sandals all week because it rained every single afternoon/evening…and it was a pain in the neck!

 BUT I did it because the alternative was wearing sneakers or boots and with the humidity, would have been unbearable after day one!
 Be wise to feeling of walking thousands of steps after a rainstorm and not being able to dry out your shoes overnight with anything but a hotel hair dryer.